nafasebra/audio-renamer/README.md

 - ReactJs
 - SASS
 - Vite (bootstraper)
-- ID3. the library for access to any property of file
+- ID3. the library to access any property of file

 ### 👀 How to run the project?
 First, open terminal and write the below command: